 As the SRD II IR is very specific and detailed on the messages to be used, the SMPG would like to highlight that only the ISO 20022 General Meeting messages are compliant with the IR.
 The use of corporate actions notifications and instructions (in ISO 15022) with corporate action event type code MEET/General meeting, is not compliant with SRD II, but will remain in the ISO standards for general meetings in markets that are not required to be compliant with SRD II.

-As part of the migration to ISO 20022 General Meeting messages, it is recommended that any event already announced at the time of the migration is completed in the standard it was announced.

 Scope and definitions

 The scope of this document is to describe the market practice for using the General Meeting messages, as per SRD II and SRD II IR.